Home Columns Books Papers Biography Contact

 Anthropologists have taught us not to judge other cultures, but to recognize that no matter how strange, the custom served a reasonable function.
 Until now, UN agencies appeared to buy in to that notion, but at last, even they see the folly of this position.

 As the Karzai government in Afghanistan attempts to “dialogue” with the Taliban leadership, we are reminded that both the Taliban and the Afghan government stem from the largest Afghan tribe: the Pashtun.
-These fierce warriors more...
+These fierce warr more...

 Print